◆ TL;DR · Key Takeaways

 Comparing manufacturer types — manufacturing, R&D, services, trading

-The four manufacturer types differ significantly in subsidies, visas, tax, and HR · Photo: Unsplash (Free License)
+The four manufacturer types differ significantly in subsidies, visas, tax, HR, and timelines · Photo: Unsplash (Free License)

-"Setting up a Kumamoto factory" actually spans four quite different operational profiles.
-Yaoki maps their key differences below:
+"Setting up a Kumamoto factory" actually spans four quite different operational profiles — timelines can differ by 6-12 months:

 TypeManufacturingR&DServicesTrading